rustypower9-max/NLR-Campaignedit-Mapforge-Edits/README.md

 A FORK of the NLR Campaign edits done by Skars and Companionnoob.
-Changes include
+General changes include

 - Reduced infamy decay down to more reasonable levels

-- Added in Heartbreaker-Style State Sizing with the appropriate CB's

-- Lifted Tiered National focuses (Thank you Reno!)

-- Expanded Host decisions

-- Added in capital supply
+- Borrowed a lot of elements from Heartbreaker (Thank you Reno!): State Sizing with appropriate CB's, Tiered National focuses, Expanded Host decisions, capital supply

-- Removed RGO Change decisions

-- Cross map RGO adjustments to account for them being locked
+- Removed RGO Change decisions (GM preference), Cross map RGO adjustments to account for RGO change decisions being removed

-- Buffed national value effects, removed autocracy NV
+- Removed autocracy NV, buffed other NV effects

-- Handed in Portugal to Portugal-Brazil

-- Created the Spanish Exiles \& Napoleonic Spain
+- Massive pop simplification (\~1K entries) by merging cultures (Polynesian, Indian), Religions (Eastern), and the pops themselves (Polynesia, Indonesia, Indochina, China; if applicable)

+- LR bump in Indochina (Standard 35), Indonesia (32), Chinese treaty ports \& periphery (35)

+- Adjusted Chinese pops / genocide event to account for China rules: Yunnan (state) \& Tibet -40\%, reduced Manchuria to 1.7M starting pop, reduced high pop treaty ports (Hainan, Taiwan) starting pops below 1.05M (Large)

+- TBD: To Genocide or not Genocide mainland China

+- Some quality of life changes (no RP debuffs on NV/Academic, removed most decisions prestige and GP requirements)

+- And other changes I migth've forgot (check the commit log)

+Nation-specific changes include:

+- Created (?)
+Portugal-Brazil, giving them Portugal [Rusty please check, idk what you did there]

+- Split Spain into napoleonic Spain, localized entriely within Spain and being in (S)pain, as well as the Spanish exiles present in most of the vanilla Spanish colonies

-- Created the Dutch exiles \& Batavian Republic
+- Split the Batavian Republic into a mainland Dutch part (still Batavian Republic) and Dutch exiles

-- Decolonized Indonesia

-- Nerfed Russia Eastern Path
+- Gave the exiles content (decisions to accept colonial pops, option to return / reconquer the mainland)

-- Consolidated UKR, RUS nerf: Crimea to Ukraine, Bessarabia to Moldavia
+- Targeted Russia nerfs: No Aryan accepted from Russia eastern Path, handed over Crimea from Russia to Ukraine, released Ukrainian bessarabia to Moldavia

-- Adjusted French Paths: Nerfs to Italian, Buff to Dutch
+- Adjusted French Paths: No N. Italian accepted in Italian path, in return more arpitans present in N. Italy.
+Buffed Dutch path by making it more straigthforward and give an LR buff

-- Buffed Prussia: Mecklenburg integrated + more pops / soldiers.
-All in an effort to prevent a fast kill
+- Buffed Prussia: Mecklenburg integrated into Prussia.
+Bumped western Prussia to a Medium state (by spawning 300K pops).
+Bumped Prussian starting Soldier \% to 3.5\%

-- Added in a Pomeranian / Baltic German culture, used them to limit non-germans accepteds into Germany
+- Nerfs to Baltic Empire \& Scandinavia N. German Path: No N. German accepted, instead they get Pomeranian (s.
+DOD) \& Baltic German (Germans spread across the Prussian / Baltic Coastline).
+Compensated by giving them cultural unification (assimilation + pop growth) on N. Germany

-- DEN-SWE: Reduced swedish starting population, increased danish core population
+- Denmark-Norway vs Sweden: Reduced Swedish starting population (Falun 550K \-\> 250K), increased Danish core population (200K, spread over Denmark + Norway).
+Corstedt teleported Danish Indian garisson back to Europe

+- Decolonized Indonesia, annexed Canada into the Commonwealth to compensate for the loss of Indonesia

+- Buffed Persia: Kurdish and Mashriqi accepted on "Restore Persian Empire" decision.
+Moved Mosul coring decision from PUIR to "Restore persian Empire" as well.

-- WIP: US-Commonwealth war
+- WIP: US-Commonwealth dynamic

-- Big Liferating Update in Indochina, Indonesia and Chinese treaty ports \& periphery

-- Adjusted the Asian genocide: Lower impact (-40-50\%) Targets too high pop chinese Periphery

-- Shuffled Pops out of Manchuria into China proper (instead of genociding)

-- Some quality of life changes (rp debuffs on NV/Academic, prestige and GP requirements)

-What if Napoleon won?